A Rigorous Computational Approach to Linear Response: Introduction

 Our computational approach is based on finding a suitable finite rank approximation of the transfer operator associated with the original system.
 Such techniques have proved to be computationally robust and to be successful when approximating SRB measures of uniformly expanding systems \cite{BB, GN, Li1, M2}, (piecewise) uniformly hyperbolic systems \cite{Froy1, GN0}, and one-dimensional non-uniformly expanding maps \cite{BBD, GN, RM}.
 It has also proved to be a successful approach in approximating spectral data \cite{B, DJ, Froy2, Froy3, GNS, Li1} and limiting distributions of dynamical systems \cite{B1}.

 In this paper we show that suitable discretization schemes can be used to approximate linear response.
-The problem that we face in our rigorous approximation is is two-fold.
+The problem that we face in our rigorous approximation is two-fold.
 The first is functional analytic.
 In particular, we need to find suitable discretization schemes that preserve the regularity of the function space(s) where the transfer operator acts, and which can approximate the original transfer operator.
 The second is computational.
 In particular, the computational approach should be amenable to tracking all the round-off errors made by the computer.

 In Section \ref{sec1} we present a general setting in which the formula corresponding to the linear response can be obtained.
 In this section we also show how the formula of such derivative can be rigorously computed using a computer.
-In Section \ref{S3} we show how the algorithm can be implemented in the case of expanding maps.
-In particular, for suitable Banach spaces we find suitable discretization schemes that achieve the goal in the case of expanding circle maps.
+In Section \ref{S3} we show how the algorithm can be implemented in the case of circle expanding maps.
+In particular we find suitable discretization schemes and suitable Banach spaces achieving the goal for such maps.
 In Section \ref{noise} we apply our results to stochastic perturbations of expanding circle maps and we present an example where we compute, up to a pre-specified error in the $C^0$ topology, the linear response of an expanding circle map under stochastic perturbations.
 In Section \ref{sec:deterministic} we apply our results to a deterministic perturbation of an expanding circle map.
 In this example the exact response can be computed analytically.
 Thus, a comparison between the exact response and the computed one can be done.
-Section \ref{appendix} is an appendix that includes proofs and tools used in the computations in the examples of Sections \ref{noise} and \ref{sec:deterministic}.
+In Section \ref{appendix I} we present an example where we compute, up to a pre-specified error in the $L^1$-norm, the response of the intermittent family at the boundary; i.e., when the unperturbed system is the doubling map.
+Section \ref{appendix II} is an appendix that includes proofs and tools used in the computations in the examples of Sections \ref{noise} and \ref{sec:deterministic}.